ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

 | SoundAction | sfx_id | Logged |
 | AnimAction | anim_id, z, frame_start, hold_last | Logged |
 | MovieAction | movie_name, sound_id | Logged |

-"Logged" means the action prints what it would do but doesn't yet draw/play.
-The structure is correct; the side effects come in Phase 4 when we wire the renderer and audio.

 ### Implemented object types (specialized)